papadini/JPACRUDProject/README.md

 -One small issue in your DAO will can make it seem like nothing is happening, I was adding to the database but not showing for awhile due to a small issue in my DAO.
 -I can very easily see how being on a team will allow your site to be bigger and better as we;; as  done much quicker.
 -Stack Overflow is now my best friend.

+Check out the website-http://18.224.143.217:8080/SpringMVCParks/ (may need refreshing for landing page video to play)